FluegelsApps/iot-utilities-server-python/README.md

-# iot-utilities-server-python
+# IoT-Utilities Python Server

-Python WebSocket Server implementation that works like the IoT-Utilities Android App.
+This is an example implementation of an IoT-Server leveraging the Aruba IoT-Framework available in ArubaOS/Aruba Instant 8.x written in the Python programming language.
+It works similar to the [IoT-Utilities App](https://iot-utilities.arubademo.de/).

 ## Usage